PennLINC/babs/docs/source/after_jobs.rst

 Step 3.2.
 Get the results
 ==================================

-Now you can get the results out by cloning out the output RIA:
+Now you can get the results out by cloning the output RIA:

 .. code-block:: bash